-During 2022, the Company experienced unfavorable foreign currency exchange impacts as it relates to the Company's European operations.
-Additionally, the Russian-Ukrainian war continues to create disruptions in the oil and gas market and the supply chain in general, which is resulting in some disruption to our business operations.
+The Russian-Ukrainian war and the Russian-Ukrainian war conflict in the Middle East between Israel and Hamas continues to create disruptions in the oil and gas market and the supply chain in general, which is resulting in some disruption to our business operations.
 The Company's European operations are currently experiencing increased costs associated with higher energy costs, among others, due in part to the Russian-Ukrainian war.

-Mistras Group, Inc. and Subsidiaries

-Notes to Unaudited Condensed Consolidated Financial Statements
+Mistras Group, Inc. and Subsidiaries Notes to Unaudited Condensed Consolidated Financial Statements (tabular dollars and shares in thousands, except per share data)

-In 2022, the Company eliminated substantially all of the COVID related cost reduction initiatives undertaken in 2020, including re-instatement of the savings plan employer match and increasing wages back to pre-pandemic amounts.
+In 2022, the Company eliminated substantially all of the COVID related cost reduction initiatives undertaken in 2020, including reinstatement of the savings plan employer match and increasing wages back to pre-pandemic amounts.

 During the third quarter of 2023, a triggering event was identified within the Company's reporting units within the International segment due to decreased gross margin in the current period as a result of inflationary pressures and rising energy costs which resulted in an impairment within the reporting unit of \$13.8 million.
-Refer to Note 9- Goodwill.
+Refer to Note 9-Goodwill.